mkkane/15gifts-tech-test/README.md

 shared with the dev machine.

 Unfortunately, due to time constraints there are no tests for the app!
 (I usually use mocha for node.js.)
+And the code is uncommented sorry.
 However there is a linter which you can run by sshing into the dev machine and doing

     npm run lint